IBM/ansible-storage-protect/roles/storage_agent_configure/README.md

 - If `validate_lan_free` is `true`, the role only runs a validation to check the LAN-Free configuration and does not make any configuration changes.
 Make sure while configuring the storage agent , `validate_lan_free` is `false`.

 ### Prerequisites on target nodes
 1. BA client should be installed and configured to communicate with SP server.
-(Can be installed using ibm.storage_protect.ba_client_install)
+(Use ibm.storage_agent.ba_client_install)
 2. Storage agent should be installed.
-(Can be installed using ibm.storage_protect.sp_server_install.)
+(Use ibm.storage_agent.sp_server_install)
 3. Refer the documentation of respective roles for detailed information.
 Sample playbooks are available in playbooks section/directory.
 4. A lanfree capable storage pool should be created on the server, required for `stg_pool` directive of module.